jspenger/jspenger.github.io/_posts/2021-02-17-bgw-protocol-and-beaver-triples.md

 ## Introduction
 The BGW (Ben-Or, Goldwasser, Widgerson) protocol has historical importance as one of the first secure multi-party protocols from 1988 [2].
 The protocol allows us to securely compute addition-, multiplication-by-constant, and multiplication-gates over a [field](https://en.wikipedia.org/wiki/Field_(mathematics)).
-The protocol relies on [secret sharing](https://en.wikipedia.org/wiki/Secret_sharing), originally for shamir secret sharing, but the presented techniques can be applied to any linear secret-sharing scheme (LSSS).
+The protocol relies on [secret sharing](https://en.wikipedia.org/wiki/Secret_sharing), originally for Shamir secret sharing, but the presented techniques can be applied to any linear secret-sharing scheme (LSSS).
-The idea is to use the additive homomorphism property of the LSSS, such that additions and multiplication by constant are non-interactive operations.
+The idea is to use the additive homomorphism property of the LSSS, such that additions and multiplication-by-constant are non-interactive operations.
 However, as we will see, multiplication of two secrets still requires interaction.

 ## Summary